Discover Career Opportunities

 Start Developing Experience

-Either while you’re in the midst of getting your education, or soon after, you should be looking for ways to get experience related to your new role.
+Either while you’re getting your education, or soon after, you should be looking for ways to get experience related to your new role.
 There are various ways you can do this.
-You could offer your services as a freelancer online to expand your knowledge of the industry, or volunteer for a company related to your field.
-You might also look into internships and lower paid entry level jobs connected to the role you want, so you can start working your way towards a position more tailored to your expertise.
+You could offer your services as a freelancer online to expand your knowledge of the industry or volunteer for a company related to your field.
+You might also look into internships and lower-paid entry-level jobs connected to the role you want, so you can start working your way toward a position more tailored to your expertise.
 The more experience you can develop, the more compelling your resume will be.

 Start Networking